HomePittsburgh: A Geek HistorySir Arthur Conan Doyle Lectures on Spiritualism

 Sir Arthur Conan Doyle Lectures on Spiritualism

-Although Sir Arthur Conan Doyle is primarily remembered as the man who created Sherlock Holmes, his influence and career was more diverse than mere detective stories.
+Although Sir Arthur Conan Doyle is primarily remembered as the person who created Sherlock Holmes, his influence and career was more diverse than merely crafting detective stories.
 Doyle himself, for instance, was most proud of his historical novels, which included The White Company in 1891.
 Horror, science fiction and poetry were likewise amongst the numerous genres that Conan Doyle ventured, making him one of the most prolific writers of all time.

 Arthur Conan Doyle’s life was equally diverse.
 Born into a successful artistic family, he grew up in relative poverty.
 Doyle then attended medical school, but ultimately proved unsuccessful as a general practitioner.
 Despite his success in the realms of fictional literature, meanwhile, Doyle was knighted in 1902 by King Edward VII because of his non-fiction writings during the Boer War.

-And although his greatest creation, Sherlock Holmes, was firmly grounded in the affairs of the rational, Conan Doyle was himself a spiritualist who not only believed in an afterlife but the existence of ghosts and that human mediums were capable of making contact with the recently departed.
+And although his greatest creation – Sherlock Holmes – was firmly fixated on matters of the material world, Conan Doyle was himself a spiritualist who not only believed in an afterlife but the existence of ghosts and that human mediums were capable of making contact with the recently departed.

 Doyle was raised Catholic but eventually disassociated himself from organized religion at an early age.
-His search for internal meaning eventually led him to Spiritualism, and Conan Doyle dedicated the later years of his life advocating the existence of a spirit world despite the toll such proclamations eventually had on both his reputation and financial resources.
+His search for internal meaning eventually led him to Spiritualism, and Conan Doyle dedicated the later years of his life advocating the existence of a spirit world despite the negative effect his beliefs eventually had on both his reputation and financial resources.

-During the 1920s, Arthur Conan Doyle even travelled around the world on behalf of Spiritualism, lecturing in various locales across Great Britain, North America and Australia.
+During the 1920s, Arthur Conan Doyle traveled around the world on behalf of Spiritualism, lecturing in various locales across Great Britain, North America, and Australia.
 The list of cities includes Pittsburgh, Pennsylvania, where Doyle spoke at the Carnegie Music Hall on April 20, 1923 – the one and only time the creator of Sherlock Holmes ever visited the Steel City.

-Despite such unflattering remarks, Sir Arthur Conan Doyle appears to have been interested in the history of the Steel City nonetheless. “‘Where is the fort in Pittsburgh?’ was one of his first questions when he had settled himself in a taxicab en route to the William Penn Hotel,” the Pittsburgh Sun reported at the time. “‘And where is the place where General Braddock fought his memorable battle?
+Despite such unflattering remarks, Sir Arthur Conan Doyle apparently took an interest in the history of the Steel City. “‘Where is the fort in Pittsburgh?’ was one of his first questions when he had settled himself in a taxicab en route to the William Penn Hotel,” the Pittsburgh Sun reported at the time. “‘And where is the place where General Braddock fought his memorable battle?
 Where does the Ohio River form?’ he queried, as he looked down on the Monongahela River from the Smithfield Street Bridge.”

-Although Conan Doyle was in Pittsburgh for a lecture, he was able to answer many of the above questions during his stay in the Steel City as well.
-“The most interesting object in Pittsburgh is the old British fort down by the river which was the nucleus of the town,” Doyle likewise wrote in Our Second American Adventure.
+Although Conan Doyle was in Pittsburgh for a lecture, he was able find the answers to his numerous questions during his visit as well.
+“The most interesting object in Pittsburgh is the old British fort down by the river which was the nucleus of the town,” Doyle wrote in Our Second American Adventure.
 “It was a frontier defense of the colonies in the old days, and it was in an attempt to relieve it when it was besieged by the French and the Indians that Braddock and his army were ambuscaded and destroyed in the woods a few miles off.
 I had not time to visit the place, but I inspected the old grey fort, which is quite a small building, a sort of a sunken martello tower, loopholed for musketry without any embrasure for cannon.”

 While Arthur Conan Doyle’s opinion of Pittsburgh may have been mixed, the same could be said of Pittsburgh’s opinion of Arthur Conan Doyle.
 “Sir Arthur, who came to Pittsburgh to lecture at Carnegie Music Hall tomorrow night, is a visitor who is none less likeable, whether or not an individual agrees with his doctrine,” the Pittsburgh Chronicle Telegraph explained.
 “With a brusquely big mustache that contrasts to his softly inflected voice, hair that is turning non-grey, and a body that is almost gigantic, Sir Arthur received friend and foe with like courtesy.
 He has an air of childlike simplicity, of earnest sincerity that shames scoffers.
 It is the attitude of a man so absorbed in his beliefs that he cannot imagine the possibility of any one being so unkind as to ridicule them.”